Digital Surveillance Policy for Securing Smart City

 This is a crossPost from Authors Blog. ]

-Smart cities combine ubiquitous computing and urban management, and are characterized by pervasive wireless networks and distributed platforms from video surveillance to meteorological stations, monitoring flows from traffic to sewerage and providing information in real-time or in anticipation of risks.
+Smart cities combine ubiquitous computing and urban management, and are characterized by pervasive wireless networks and distributed sensor platforms from video to meteorological stations, monitoring flows from traffic to sewerage and providing information in real-time or in anticipation of risks.
 These have extended from shopping / complexes with integrated building control systems combining video surveillance, fire detection and crowd flow monitoring or other kinds of tracking, through larger but temporary initiatives like the command and control systems established for sports mega-events, to permanent whole-city .

 There are larger number of surveillance CCTV being installed and will be installed as part of the smart city projects.
 Video surveillance can be used to monitor traffic, and, over the long term, lower cases of people breaking the law.
 General placement criteria that are being followed are when surveillance equipment enhances: